Crypto Glossary

 Circulating SupplyCirculating supply refers to the total number of cryptocurrency coins or tokens that are currently in active circulation…

-Cold WalletA cold wallet is an offline cryptocurrency storage solution that keeps private keys disconnected from the internet, prov…
+Cold WalletA cold wallet is an offline cryptocurrency storage system that keeps your private keys disconnected from the internet, p…

 Consensus MechanismA consensus mechanism is a protocol that allows a distributed network of computers to agree on the validity of transacti…